Balboa High School (California): Athletics

 The athletic programs at Balboa participate in the San Francisco Section of the California Interscholastic Federation.
 Female sports teams are fielded in badminton, basketball, cheerleading, cross country, fencing, golf, soccer, softball, tennis, track, swimming, and volleyball.
 Twelve male sports teams are fielded in baseball, basketball, cross country, fencing, football, golf, soccer, tennis, track, volleyball, swimming and wrestling.

 The football team achieved a 111-39-5 record between 1962 and 1977, including six wins of the annual city Turkey Day title game in 1967 (11-0),1968 (9-2),1971 (11-0),1973 (10-0-1),1975 (12-0) and 1976 (10-2), led by coach Archie Chagonjian.
 From 1967 to 1977, the team won section or season titles 11 times.
 Beginning in the Fall of 1993 the football program at Balboa went into decline, failing to make it to the Turkey Day playoff until 2004.
 They lost to Lowell in 2004 but made it back again in 2005, with that year's Samoan team members notably performing a haka dance before going on to lose to Lincoln High.

 Another big accomplishment Balboa recently achieved in sports is the Championship Title for Boys Volleyball in 2009.
-They defeated Lowell in an exciting 5 games.
+They defeated Lowell in five games.
 Balboa that year had three first team all-city players and one second team all-city player.

 In the 2010 season, the Balboa Cross Country team had its first major victory under the coaching of David Binkowski and Elizabeth Cossick.
 A 10th grade female, Isabela Bowden, took first place in the All-City meet.
 Her first place time was 20:44 with a mile pace at 6:42.
 This was the first time Balboa Cross Country placed in the top five during an All-City meet in competitive history.